MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-dll-projects.md

 If you are debugging a DLL external to your project, the debugging features available (such as stepping through code) will depend on the [debug configuration of the DLL](#vxtskdebuggingdllprojectsbuildingadebugversion) when it was built and whether the [.pdb file](../debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md) and other required files for the DLL are available.

 Your project needs to be able to find the DLL and the .pdb file used for debugging.
-You can create a custom build task to copy these files to the **\<project folder>\Debug** output folder, or you can do this manually.
+You can create a custom build task to copy these files to the **\<project folder>\Debug** output folder, or you can copy the files into the output folder manually.

 You can easily set locations of header files and *.lib files in the Property Pages (right-click project and choose **View Properties**, and then choose **All Configurations**) without the need to copy them into your output folder: